SprentAB-tech/sprent-pdf/README.md

 Besides using my own Notion OpenAPI, every Notion Workspace deserves its own OpenAPI, so we can build a frontend to the CMS that is Notion.
 Take inspiration from https://github.com/TheF1rstPancake/AirtableOpenAPICustomBlock (Also test this)

 Now I want Screenless to be linked with a webhook custom to Sprent (api.sprent.com/submitMeeting) that uses the Notion API to insert the meeting connected to the right person, company, etc.

+# How to create a staging environment?

+We can probably create a copy of the workspace as a test environment.